-The Finance and Insurance Committee has as a goal of understanding the current financial health of our member organizations and the long term requirements for sustaining financially healthy Chapters.
-The committee negotiates for general liability, umbrella liability, property, boiler, D&O (Directors & Officers), and commercial crime insurance for the AILG, and the preponderance of our members and their undergraduate chapters at MIT.
-Contact Finance and Insurance Committee Stan Wulf (firstname.lastname@example.org) for more information.
+The Finance and Insurance Committee, in collaboration with the FSILG Cooperative Inc., negotiates for general liability, umbrella liability, property, boiler, D&O (Directors & Officers), and commercial crime insurance for the AILG, and the preponderance of our members and their undergraduate chapters at MIT.
+Contact Finance and Insurance Committee Chair Stan Wulf (firstname.lastname@example.org) for more information.

-Please note that the finances of the AILG itself are handled by the treasurer, rather than the Finance Committee.
+Please note that the finances of the AILG itself are handled by the AILG Treasurer, rather than the Finance Committee.

 Many of the FSILGs at MIT are required to purchase liability insurance through their national organizations, but for those groups without national organizations or with the freedom to purchase insurance elsewhere, the AILG insurance program provides competitively priced insurance written for collegiate fraternal organizations which is not readily available elsewhere to an individual organization.
 The various types of insurance can be purchased a la carte and with various deductibles to suit the needs of the organizations.
 The annual renewal process begins in January for the April 1 policy renewals.

 For more information about AILG and member insurance, see the insurance information page.